Vaishnavi1100/Rate-of-Interest-MATLAB/README.md

 ### Explanation:

 #### Loan amount is $1000, i.e., present value of the amount.
-#### If a periodic installment of $500 is payed upto 3 periods, it implies that the periodic rate of interest is 23.375% approximately
+#### If a periodic installment of $500 is paid upto 3 periods, it implies that the periodic rate of interest is 23.375% approximately
 <img src=https://latex.codecogs.com/svg.image?\frac{500}{1&plus;0.23375}&space;&plus;&space;\frac{500}{(1&plus;0.23375)^{2}}&space;&plus;&space;\frac{500}{(1&plus;0.23375)^{3}}&space;\approx&space;1000&space;>